zzhheloise/Time-aware-LM/README.md

 We use WMT News Crawl Dataset from 2016 to 2020, to continuously train the T5 model with parallel LoRAs.
 For example, we train LoRA-2016 on 2016 WMT news, during which we freeze parameters of the encoder for T5.
 We then train the LoRA of next year, until finishing training LoRA-2020.
 We would save 5 finetuned T5 models after 5 training phrases.

+We use TempLAMA to train LoRA-future.
+After training LoRA-2016, we want to design a dataset to train LoRA-future, in order to inform this model of future knowledge.
+We can use the queries in 2017 in TempLAMA to train LoRA-future, using template like "In next year, Subject works for X".

 ### Control setup

 ## Evaluation